 Unfortunately, telescopes don’t fall under the one size fits all policy and hence, it all very much depends on your budget, interests, and how you want your scope experience to be.

 We’ve selected a top 10 for Telescopes to help you select yours.

 If you’re just starting out, this telescope will definitely be a good buy.
 The Gskyer Telescope, 60mm AZ Refractor Telescope, German Technology Travel Scope has an aperture of 60cm and 350mm focal length.
 All optical pieces of this scope are made of glass and ensure greater and clearer image quality.
 Not to mention that it contains a 3X barlow lens to at least double the amplifying power of each eyepiece.
 No trouble to track objects during any time of day.
 The Gskyer includes a tripod for precision tracking and is a breeze to set up.
 Weighing only 4 pounds, this telescope is easy to bring along to look at the stars from different places.

-Celestron - AstroMaster 70AZ Telescope - Refractor Telescope - Fully Coated Glass Optics - Adjustable Height Tripod - BONUS Astronomy Software Package
+Celestron - AstroMaster 70AZ Refractor Telescope - Refractor Telescope for Beginners - Fully-Coated Glass Optics - Adjustable-Height Tripod - BONUS Astronomy Software Package